-Students are encouraged to apply to local and civic organizations in their community for scholar-ships.
+Students are encouraged to apply to local and civic organizations in their community for scholarships.
 Parents should check with employers for financial assistance given to dependents continuing with their education.
 All awards and scholarships received by the student must be reported to the Financial Aid Office.
 A number of scholarships funded by private sector organizations or individuals are provided by St. Elizabeth College of Nursing.
-Any student who is returning to the College to repeat a failed nursing course is not eligible to apply for one of these nursing scholarships.